RuochenLI/vpMaster/README.md

 <h2>Why this project</h2>

-<p> If you are a big fun of Vente Privé, you must know the camp(winter/summer camp).
-All the products are almost "free".
+<p> If you are a big fun of Vente Privé, you must know the Camp(winter/summer camp).
+All the products are extremly fucking cheap! (sorry for the dirty word...)
-But when you enter into the Camp, everything is sold out.
+As long as you enter into the Camp, nothing available!!!
 Disappointed?
 Don't be like that.
-I'd like to see your smiling face, you are so lovely! </p>
+I'd like to see your smiling face, you are so lovely!
+Be happy is the most important!!! like me:)</p>

-<p> Ok, back to the earth! </p>

-<p> The project aims to help you to bring interesting products in your baskets!</p>
+<p> The project aims to help you to keep smiling :) and grab interesting items in your baskets!</p>

 <h2>How to use it?</h2>
 <h3>Configuration file</h3>